Specifications by Examples

 From Example To Requirements and Tests

-Over time, the benefits of verifying information using examples have become so obvious that a whole disciplined based on using examples emerged.
+Over time, the benefits of verifying information using examples have become so obvious that a whole discipline based on using examples emerged.
 It is called Behavior-driven development.
 The main principle behind it is using concrete examples to formalize a shared understanding of the desired behavior.
 It is mostly used to specify how the application should behave.
 However, it could be equally well used to specify high-level abstract requirements that are not yet related to any application.
-And since every example is effectively also a test, the BDD is a way to specify both requirements and tests.
+And since every example is effectively also a test, BDD is a way to specify both requirements and tests.

 Business rule: "When the transferred amount exceeds $30, a $1 fee is charged"